Skip to main content

 CDC Sync

-1. The user runs the sync command with appropriate configuration files
+1. The user runs the sync command with appropriate configuration files with --state flag and state file (that stored the last sync state / pointer).

-2. OLake initializes the driver and writer based on the configurations
+2. OLake initializes the driver and writer based on the configurations.

 4. For each selected stream with CDC mode, OLake: